adhitir/tf_deeplearning_class/README.md

 #### Part 1

 * HW1_Part1_DNN_func.py: This code deploys 3 DNN models on two functions.
-The code must be run for each function separately but commenting one out.
+The code must be run for each function separately by commenting one out.

 ```
 #y1 = np.cos(x1*x1) + x1 + np.random.normal(0, 0.1, size=x1.shape)